toneillcodes/EntraID-API-Library/apis/web/recon/user-realm-discovery.md

 # User Realm Discovery Endpoint

 ## Description
+This endpoint is used to resolve settings that support user authentication transactions and inform the Microsoft IdP how it should behave.

 ## Usage and Examples
 A GET request to the ```getuserrealm.srf``` endpoint with the target domain will respond with JSON